oroinc/documentation/user/back-office/products/product-attributes/index.rst

       "**Contact Information**","Labels the product attribute as contact information that may be used in the marketing lists.
 The contact information may be:

-       - Empty --- In this case, the product attribute will not be treated as contact information.
+       - *Empty* --- In this case, the product attribute will not be treated as contact information.
        - *Email* --- When this option is selected, the product attribute value is treated by marketing lists as email addresses.
        - *Phone* --- When this option is selected, the product attribute value is treated by marketing lists as a phone number."
       "**Show on Form**","In this field, select *Yes* if you wish to have the product attribute displayed and be editable on record and page edits."
       "**Applicable Organization**","This check box determines whether you want the product attribute to be available throughout all organizations."
-      "**Available In Email Templates**","Select *Yes* if you wish the product attribute to be available in email templates.
+      "**Available in Email Templates**", "Select *Yes* if you wish the product attribute to be available in email templates.
 To use the product attribute value in the email template:

        1. When creating an attribute, mark it as *Available in Email Templates*.
        2. Navigate to **System > Emails > Templates** and click **Create Email Template**.
        3. In the template, select *Product* as the entity that the template should relate to.